 top of page

-N-of-1 Hub is collaborating with Monash University and Monash Health on a series of N-of-1 trials to see whether stimulants improve Attention Deficit Hyperactivity Disorder (ADHD) symptoms in children diagnosed with Fetal Alcohol Spectrum Disorder.
+N-of-1 Hub, Monash University, and Monash Health are conducting N of 1 trials to evaluate if stimulants improve ADHD symptoms in children with Fetal Alcohol Spectrum Disorder.

 What is the clinical problem?